-The sessions view is something totally unique to Ableton live.
-It allows you to store clips of audio and midi to then trigger then in different combinations.
+The session’s view is something totally unique to Ableton Live.
+It allows you to store clips of audio and midi to then trigger them in different combinations.
 This helps you to come up with arrangement ideas for the music you produce.
-If you’ve use FL studio this might be a bit familiar to you.
+If you’ve to use FL studio this might be a bit familiar to you.
 Playing a pattern and adding new patterns with the play cue to try and come up with something cool.

-Another cool thing I like about ableton is the “Places” section to the left of the sessions view.
-The Places section allows you to make shortcuts to folders of samples that are store on the hard drive of your computer.
-You can create a shortcut to basically any folder on you Mac or PC just by adding the folder by click the “add folder” just below the places section.
-You can then simply drag a sample right into the sessions view for immediate use.
+Another cool thing I like about Ableton is the “Places” section to the left of the session’s view.
+The Places section allows you to make shortcuts to folders of samples that are stored on the hard drive of your computer.
+You can create a shortcut to basically any folder on your Mac or PC just by adding the folder by clicking the “add folder” just below the places section.
+You can then simply drag a sample right into the session’s view for immediate use.
 This really sets the bar high when it comes to workflow.
-Being a creative person we all know how important workflow is.
+Being the creative person we all know how important workflow is.

 Usability and Speed